act3-ace/natural-motion-trajectories/README.md

 ### _controllers_
 Controllers map the state and time to a desired input force.
 Each controller is implemented as a class, with a special _main_ method that is called in the loop; do not modify the inputs or outputs of this method.
 Each controller class is named "Controller" and given its own script.

+## Dependencies
+- Many of the _controller_ and _asif_ modules require optimization to be performed with Gurobi.
+Installation of Gurobi with Anaconda can be done according to: https://www.gurobi.com/gurobi-and-anaconda-for-linux/.
+You may request a free licence at https://www.gurobi.com/academia/academic-program-and-licenses/